When the Time Is Ripe: Harvesting Vegetables for Best Flavor

 Radicchio: Cut the inner heads of radicchio in late fall before a hard frost when they are firm, round and colored deep red and white.
 If you pick them too early when leaves are still red and green, they will taste quite bitter.

-Leeks: Harvest tender baby leeks when they are about 1/2-1” thick or continue to let them thicken.
-Make sure to pick them before they begin to send up a flowering stalk, or else they’ll be much too tough to eat.
+Leeks: Harvest tender baby leeks when they are about 1/2 to 1 inch thick or continue to let them thicken.
+Make sure to pick them before they begin to send up a flowering stalk, or they’ll be much too tough to eat.
 Keep leeks well weeded, watered and fertilized, and hill up the soil around the base for a longer, blanched white shaft, which is more delicate than the tougher green upper leaves.

 Cantaloupes: Pick when they heavy and tan-colored with a slight yellowish cast.
 When ripe, a cantaloupe’s netting becomes harder and raised, and a crack forms around the stem where it touches the fruit.
 The melons should slip easily off the vines with a quick pull, but should not have already fallen off.
 The fruits get slightly softer at the bottom end and they smell fragrant.

-Watermelons develop a dull green cast and have a light patch at the bottom that changes from green to light yellow when mature.
+Watermelons: Pick when they develop a dull green cast and have a light patch at the bottom that changes from green to light yellow when mature.
 Also, the leaf on the tendril nearest the fruit turns brown and withers.
-The skin should be hard – difficult to pierce with a fingernail.
+The skin should be hard and difficult to pierce with a fingernail.
 Some people say they can knock on a melon to detect a perfect hollow tone.

 Snow Peas: Pick them when the pods have grown to size but are still quite flat.

 Pumpkins: Harvest pumpkins when the fruits are deep orange and the shells are so hard that they can’t be pierced with a fingernail.
-Cut a 2-3” stem handle, let cure for 10 days in the sun or a warm, dry room (do not expose to frost) and store in a cool, dry place at around 50 degrees.
+Cut a 2 to 3 inch stem handle, let cure for 10 days in the sun or a warm, dry room (do not expose to frost) and store in a cool, dry place at around 50 degrees.

 Summer Squash: Smaller is better when it comes to summer squash.
 The longer the fruits remain on the vine, the tougher on the outside, seedier and more watery they become on the inside.
 Even the most ardent zucchini bread bakers will probably not want to grate and freeze too many baseball-bat sized fruits!
-So pick zucchini no larger than 6 or 7".
-Pick patty pan squash at 2-3”, round zucchini at 3-4", and longer trombetta squash at 12-14".
+So pick zucchini no larger than 6 or 7 inches.
+Pick patty pan squash at 2 to 3 inches, round zucchini at 3 to 4 inches, and longer Trombetta squash at 12 to 14 inches.